 Further investment by the organisation has seen the lease of a new 400,000 sq. ft. distribution centre in Northamptonshire.
-As part of this project OUP commissioned Future-tech, to construct a new disaster recovery suite situated on site.
+As part of this project OUP commissioned Future-tech, data centre specialists, to construct a new disaster recovery suite situated on site.

 CHALLENGES AND CONSTRAINTS

 The first step in the process with OUP was to look at the different data centre construction, power and cooling solutions available and find what combination would best fit the constraints of this particular project.
 For OUP resilience, CAPX and total cost of ownership were of maximum importance.
 Equally all projects vary and space, time or power availability could easily have topped this list; demonstrating a one size fits all approach doesn’t work with data centre design and build projects.

 It was apparent that the solution had to be flexible in terms of cabinet densities, have a high level of resilience, as the facility looks after distribution and disaster recovery, while keeping CAPX at a minimum.
 To add to this the OUP are committed to reducing their carbon footprint so the facility had to be as energy efficient as possible without having a detrimental effect on the CAPX constraint.

 Future-tech established which data centre design most suited the cabinet densities.
 Cooling technologies such as in-row, rear door and fresh air cooling combined with either free cooling coils or chilled water were all considered, but were difficult to justify the additional capital needed when compared with the ROI gained from savings they achieved in energy use.
 Our final design opted for a highly efficient DX cooling system, hot aisle containment and a 99% efficient UPS.